-Subsequent expenditure is capitalised only when it increases the future economic benefits embodied in the specific asset to which it relates.
+to which it relates.
 All other expenditure is recognised in consolidated statement of profit or loss as incurred.

-The useful lives of intangible assets are assessed as either finite or indefinite.
-Finite-life intangible assets are amortised on a straight-line basis over the period of their estimated useful lives.
+on a straight-line basis over the period of their estimated useful lives.
 Estimated useful lives by major class of finite-life intangible assets are as follows:

 Design and Know-how - 10 years

 Computer software - 5 years

 Trademarks - 5 years

 Distribution network - 15 years